togramf/S4-POO_TP/README.md

 - [x] check for the end of the game
     - [x] check that the board is full
     - [x] check that a player has won : check in the 4 directions if 4 coins are aligned
-- [x] display a message wwhen the game is over
+- [x] display a message when the game is over

+Make it better:
-- [ ] correct problem with the mouse
+- [x] correct problem with the mouse (slight offset on the edges of the board between the mouse and the cells)
+    - [ ] now when we click outside of the board, the coin is placed in the first column :/
+- [x] add a delay of two seconds at the end (I borrowed your code Jules <3)